Manufacturing Quality Solar Panels With WINAICO

 Solar Panels are built with the expectation of being exposed to the elements for their lifetime.
 On a roof or in a field, the importance of the manufacturing period cannot be underestimated for long-term solar panel performance.
 WINAICO has recently extended our product warranty to 25-years which reflects the trust of integrity for all our products.

-To demonstrate our dedication to quality products, we would like to provide insight into a few of the steps in the assembling of our module.
+As reviewed by industry experts, we are dedicated to creating quality products, here are some insights into key steps in the assembling of our module.
 By understanding some of the processes we take when manufacturing our modules, we hope to reflect the extensive structural integrity and our confidence with the new 25-Year Product Warranty.

 Solar Silicon Processing

 After the production of solar silicon, WINAICO will perform quality assurance on each of the cells to verify minimum performance characteristics are met.
 By being very selective with the quality of silicon cells in our modules, WINAICO can choose specific electrical properties that correlate with higher efficiency and performance.
 The silicon is the primary workhorse for the power generation and permitting only high-quality cells in our processing facilities ensures a more consistent and well-balanced end product.

 Cells require metal contacts to be soldered across the surface to provide an electric circuit.
 Our cells are manufactured with two types of metal front contacts; the busbars and ‘fingers’.
 At close inspection to our solar modules, both of these contacts can be identified by the width of their contacts.
 Busbars are the 5 long silver contacts that travel parallel to the length of the modules while the ‘fingers’ are much more slender, numerous and operate in a perpendicular orientation.
 See the image attached for clarification.